VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ```

 Typically, an event handler method loads a workflow instance, passes the
 event to the workflow, and then persists the workflow instance.
-In this case,
+In this
-the **IRepository** instance is responsible for persisting the workflow
+case, the **IRepository** instance is responsible for persisting the
-instance and sending any commands from the workflow instance to the command
+workflow instance and for sending any commands from the workflow
-bus.
+instance to the command bus.

 ## Using the Windows Azure Service Bus